jacques/docs.npmjs.com/content/getting-started/using-tags.md

 ## Caveats

-Because dist-tags share the same namespace with semver, avoid using any tag names that may cause a conflict.
+Because dist-tags share the same namespace as semver, avoid using tag names that may cause a conflict.
 The best practice is to avoid using tags beginning with a number or the letter "v".

+##Learn More

+See [this CLI doc](https://docs.npmjs.com/cli/dist-tag) for more about tags.
+See [Chapter 13](https://docs.npmjs.com/getting-started/semantic-versioning) for more about semantic versioning.